joonarafael/flaggame/documentation/software_testing.md

 ### RULES_TEST

-The [Rules](../src/tests/f_rules_test.py "Rules Test source code") test module performs a few tests assessing the logic reading the [rulebook](../src/logs/gamerules.txt "Open the Rule Book").
+The [Rules](../src/tests/f_rules_test.py "Rules Test source code") test module performs a few tests assessing the logic reading the [rule book](../src/logs/gamerules.txt "Open the Rule Book").
 These tests include, for example, how the software acts if no rule book can be found, or if the rule book row count is not the expected (70).

 ## Test Coverage